 - Mum and Dad could put whatever they like in the coffin e.g. a photo, a toy, write a letter or card etc.

 - Use the family car – ask a family member to drive Mum, Dad and Baby.
-Dad takes the baby to the car and from the car to the church and/ or grave.
+Dad and/or Mum take the baby to the car and from the car to the church and/ or grave.

 - Family meal afterwards.

 Due to the design of some cremators and careful slow techniques, they are able to give ALL the residual ashes from the cremation of either a miscarriage/still birth/t.o.p.(termination of pregnancy) back to a family.
 This affords bereaved families some closure to their loss.